Culture of Tatarstan: Theater

 There are 16 professional and dozens of amateur theaters in Tatarstan performing plays in Tatar, Russian, and other local languages.

 Cinema

 In 1924, Tatarkino (Tatarcinema), a government company for making documentaries, feature films and others, was created in Kazan.

 Cuisine

 Libraries

 Major libraries include the Science Library of Kazan State University and the National Library of the Republic of Tatarstan.
 There are two museums of republican significance, as well as 90 museums of local importance.
-In the past several years new museums appeared throughout the Republic.

 Religion

 In Tatarstan, religion and the state are separate from each other, although as in the rest of Russia, religious authorities are subordinated to the state.
-The most common faith are Sunni Islam and Russian Orthodoxy.
+The most common faiths are Sunni Islam and Russian Orthodoxy.
 As of 2004, there were 1,208 buildings used for religious purposes in Tatarstan; 1,014 of which were Islamic, and 176—Russian Orthodox.